 Cybersecurity professionals ensure companies are safe from unauthorized intruders.
 In 2019, data breaches grew by more than 50%.
 Among the large corporations hacked previously include Chipotle, Sony, LinkedIn, Yahoo, eBay, and Zynga.

 Within the last 12 months, the demand for security engineers has grown by more than 132%.
 IT applicants should know there is a shortage of network security experts.
+IT security services keep a check on these activities but new minds take birth every day.
 Specializing in the field will help you venture into a job sector, paying an average salary of more than $99 800 per year.

 7. UI/ UX Professions